-In today’s modern world, many of us have heard about blockchain and how it benefited other people and start wondering whether it will benefit you or not, or is it secure enough?
+In today’s modern world, many of us have heard about blockchain and how it benefited other people and started wondering whether it will benefit you or not or whether it is secure enough.
 And many such questions arise in your mind.

-As of now, blockchain has been adopted by many businesses and people.
-The ledger functionality of blockchain is considered to be efficient, distributive, and very secure.
+As of now, many businesses and individuals have adopted blockchain technology.
+People consider the ledger functionality of blockchain to be efficient, distributive, and very secure.

 Let us see some of the real-time uses of blockchain:

-- Locating the items supplied from a seller to another.
+• Locating the items supplied from one seller to another.
 Managing the supply chain becomes an easier task.

-- Trading is simplified since blockchain has arrived.
+• Trading has been simplified since blockchain arrived.

 What Role Blockchain Does Play in Business Intelligence?

-Business intelligence and blockchain are being introduced together by various companies.
-Many such companies are trying to secure their data, embracing the potential on encrypted ledgers present in the blockchain.
+Various companies have introduced business intelligence and blockchain together.
+Many such companies are trying to secure their data, embracing the potential of encrypted ledgers present in the blockchain.

 One of the advantages of using blockchain for your business intelligence is that no more technology is so much associated with blockchain as compared to business intelligence, and there’s a reason behind it i.e., blockchain has the most run applications for business intelligence.